Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Analytical Discussion and Complexity Analysis

-\begin{corollary} Following Proposition \ref{proposition_vector_transport_change}, Corollary \ref{corollary_adjoint_mapping_identity}, and Proposition \ref{proposition_vector_transport_change_Cholesky}, we see that under mapping (\ref{eq_mapping}) or (\ref{eq_mapping_Cholesky}), both vector transport and adjoint vector transport are identity.
+\begin{corollary} Propositions \ref{proposition_mapping_inverseSecondRoot} and \ref{equation_adjoint_vector_transport_mapping_Cholesky} show that under mapping (\ref{eq_mapping}) or (\ref{eq_mapping_Cholesky}), both vector transport and adjoint vector transport are identity.
 As these transforms become identity, they also become isometric because inner products of vectors do not change under these transforms.
 As they are identity, these transforms also preserve the length of vectors under the proposed mappings. \end{corollary}

-Propositions \ref{proposition_metric_change} and \ref{proposition_metric_change_Cholesky} and Corollary \ref{corollary_transforms_isometric} show the two proposed mappings simplify vector transport and adjoint vector transport to isometric identity and reduce the Riemannian metric to Euclidean inner product.
+Propositions \ref{proposition_mapping_inverseSecondRoot} and \ref{equation_adjoint_vector_transport_mapping_Cholesky} and Corollary \ref{corollary_transforms_isometric} show the two proposed mappings simplify vector transport and adjoint vector transport to isometric identity and reduce the Riemannian metric to Euclidean inner product.
 These reductions and simplifications reduce computations significantly during optimization on the manifold.
 The VTF-RLBFGS algorithm using either of the proposed mappings is shown in Algorithm \ref{algorithm_VTF_RLBFGS}.
+As the algorithm shows, at every new point $\b{\Sigma}_k$, the entire parameters are computed in the paradigm of mapping because the manifold operators, calculated as in Table \ref{table_operators}, are in that paradigm.
+This simplifies operators such as metric and removes vector transports from RLBFGS.
+In case the Riemannian gradient is given directly by the user to RLBFGS, the Riemannian gradient, which is in the tangent space, should be mapped explicitly by Eqs. (\ref{eq_mapping}) and (\ref{eq_mapping_Cholesky}) at every iteration.
+However, if the Riemannian gradient is calculated from the Euclidean gradient, it should not be mapped explicitly, since it is already in the paradigm of mapping implicitly because of the used operators of Table \ref{table_operators} in that paradigm.

 \SetAlCapSkip{0.5em} \IncMargin{0.8em}

 \DecMargin{0.8em}